IanL7/connect453/README.md

     - Contribution to the UI (BLE integration and testing)
 - Christian VanIten
     - Software for the microcontroller board (I2C communication with the light sensor board)
-    - Hardware design of the light sensor board
+    - Hardware design of the light sensor board and the distance sensor board
     - Fabrication of the machine front panel and game piece dropper
 - Billy Begos
     - Software for the Rasberry Pi (image capture and UART communication)